Gimme Chocolate!!: Music video

 Directed by Ryosuke Machida, the music video was filmed during the first live performance of the song at Makuhari Messe on December 21, 2013 as part of the concert Legend "1997" Su-metal Seitansai.
 The music clip was first teased on YouTube on February 3, 2014; the video was released in its entirety on the official YouTube channel, coinciding with the release of Babymetal (in Japanese time).
 The music video features the three Babymetal members dancing "super-cute choreography" in red and black outfits, backed by the mime band Babybones, performing in front of a crowd holding up the band's signature kitsune sign.
 The performance ends with "See you in the mosh'sh pit" overlaid on the screen.
-The video brought the band to global success and has been viewed over 100 million times (as of March 2019) and has been featured in commercials for Chromecast in Japan.
+The video brought the band to global success, and has been featured in commercials for Chromecast in Japan.
 The video also appears in the limited editions of Babymetal in the DVD, along with music videos of other Babymetal songs.